uswds/uswds-site/_together/02-findings.md

           {% elsif forloop.index == 3 %}
 <div class="tablet:grid-offset-2 measure-4" markdown="1">

-Some teams could point to specific examples about how they created a more inclusive experience[^1].
+Some teams could point to specific examples about how they created a more inclusive experience.
 Some of the things we heard included:

 * Actively seeking a diverse team composition.
 * Identifying ways to co-design with user groups that are most impacted by the decisions.